marcinzh/skutek/CHEATSHEET.md

 effs.traverseLazy // Similar to .traverse, but sequences effects in a chain, even though elements
                   // themselves are independent.
 Prevents parallelism.
-                  // Abortable effects, like Maybe, Error or Validation can abort the computation
+                  // Abortable effects, like Maybe, Error or Validation can abort the whole
-                  // on the first error/failure/etc.
+                  // computation, on the first error/failure/etc. encountered in the sequence.

 effs.traverseLazyVoid // Obvious.